jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 ![For visualization, I mounted some cheesy airsoft-quality offset sights and a scope borrowed from another rifle.][progress-2019-05-01]
 *2019-05 — Mockup*

 In contrast to this variable-power scope borrowed from a G3, the Weaver K6 that I intend to use will be lighter, a bit longer, and of fixed 6X power.
+Still, it's more satisfying to see the RC1 with a real scope on it than with a paper one.
 {:.tangent}

 <div class="gallery" markdown="1">